Blog

 Upfront cost None (income-based) $48,200 minimum investment

-Ongoing requirement $1,446/month pension income Investment must remain in place; ~$482/month income proof
+Ongoing requirement $1,446/month pension income Investment must remain in place

-Income source Must be pension/SS/annuity Any legal income for solvency check
+Income source Must be pension/SS/annuity Any legal source for the investment funds

 Visa duration 2 years, renewable 2 years, renewable